nvardya/Build-REST-API-and-Dockerize/README.md

 5. Build Dockefiles and Docker Compose file

-# 1. Build Node.js Web Scraper
+# 2. Build Node.js Web Scraper
-The Node.js part of the web application will perform the following steps:
+The Node.js Web Scraper will perform the following steps:

-1) Access the New York Time's API endpoint and make a GET call to gather the most popular articles from the past 7 days
+1) Access The New York Time's API endpoint and make an API call to gather the most popular articles from the past 7 days
 2) Insert the articles gathered from the previous step into a PostgreSQL database

 A `ScrapeFromNYT.js` file will be created.